Skip to main content

 Our pick

-Woodland Mills WC68 at $2,999 is the most popular PTO chipper in this class for a reason — 5-year warranty, proven track record, hundreds of positive owner reports.
-The Woodmaxx MX-8600 at $3,195 is equally capable with a longer warranty (7 years) if the $196 difference doesn't matter.
+Woodland Mills WC68 at $3,450 MSRP (often $3,105 on sale) is the most popular PTO chipper in this class for a reason — proven track record, hundreds of positive owner reports, and the 2026 hydraulic-feed upgrade closes the feed-system gap with premium competitors.
+The Woodmaxx MX-8600 at $4,790 has a longer warranty (7 vs 3 years) and hydrostatic-assist variable-speed feed control — but at $1,340+ more, it's a deliberate premium, not a default.

 0330–40 HP tractor · warranty is everything